emahuni/sails-hook-et-polymorphic-orm/README.md

 ```

-Each time we refer to the status model with a via key so that we can have a reverse relationship we have to write the inverse relationship in status otherwise Waterline will throw at us.
-For example, if we had additional kid, shop, family, community models in our app that associate themselves with the status model, the following is what you should write in the status model without polymorphic associations:
+Each time we refer to the status model with a `via` key we have to write the inverse relationship in the Status model otherwise Waterline will throw at us.
+For example, if we had additional kid, shop, family and community models in our app that associate themselves with the status model, the following is what you should write in the status model without polymorphic associations:

 ```js
 // api/models/Status.js